Tengboche Monastery in Khumbu

 Spectacular Mountain Views and Flora-Fauna

-Spiritual Tengbuche Gompa is surrounded by beautiful vegetation such as pines, azaleas, and colorful rhododendrons is makes it more attractive the monastery, the area is covered by a famous national park called “SAGARMATHA” every trekkers must have Sagarmatha National Park permit which cost IPR 3000 per trekkers, tour, and climbers.
-From the monastery you can see very nearer mountain views of Mt.
-Everest, Ama Dablam, Thamserku, and many more Himalayas are more attractive for visitors, it has many rest houses and lodges as well as spacious camping sites.
+Spiritual Tengbuche Gompa is surrounded by vibrant vegetation such as pines, azaleas, and colorful rhododendrons, which makes the monastery more attractive.
+The magnificient monastery offers a distinct scene of Mt.
+Everest, Ama Dablam, Thamserku, and many more Himalayas that are alluring to visitors.
+It has many rest house and lodges as well as spacious camping sites.

 Bond with Trekking Trail

 From the Tengboche monastery, we can continue the trek to the Island peak base camp to summit the peak, crossing Kongma La pass at 5535m, which is the first pass toward the Everest 3 high passes trail.
-Walk to Pheriche, Kala Patthar, and the hamlet of Gorakshep then easily reach the Everest base camp 5,364m then can summit Kala Patthar 5,545m known for outstanding views of Mt.
-Everest and many others in Khumbu Himalayas, it is advisable to take time to acclimatize and avoid rapid gain in altitude to avoid high altitude mountain.
+Walk to Pheriche, Kala Patthar, and the hamlet of Gorakshep, then easily reach the Everest base camp 5,364m, followed by summit Kala Patthar 5,545m, known for outstanding views of Mt.
+Everest and many others in the Khumbu Himalayas.
+It is advisable to take time to acclimatize and avoid rapid gain in altitude to avoid high altitude mountain.

 History and Architecture

-The monastery was built by Gulu in 1916, it was destroyed by an earthquake in 1934 and was subsequently rebuilt.
+Tengboche Monastery is also known as the ‘DAWA CHOLING GOMPA’ or Lamas Gulu’s Hermitage because the monastery was first built in 1916 by Lama Gulu, and was destroyed by an earthquake in 1934 and was subsequently rebuilt.
 Tragedy befell the monastery again when it was engulfed by fire in 1989.
 It was re-established with the help of devoted volunteers from the area with international assistance.
 The resulting structure is a great work of stone masonry on display.
 Complete with an extended courtyard and spacious halls to facilitate religious rites and activities.
-Also located within its vicinity is a nunnery as Vajrayana Buddhism doesn’t distinguish between sexes.
+Also located within its vicinity is a nunnery, as Vajrayana Buddhism doesn’t distinguish between sexes.

 A Heritage within a Heritage

-Heritage in its own right, Tengboche Monastery falls within the Sagarmatha National Park—a UNESCO World Heritage Site—immersed in a Himalayan panorama and offers magnificent views of nearby summits of Everest, Nuptse, Lhotse, Ama Dablam, and Thamserku.
-Not to mention this region is home to a wide range of Himalayan floras and faunas.
-Tengboche also forms the end point of the “Sacred Sites Trail Project” a circular trek inside the park, passing clockwise through ten monasteries, caves, Hermitages, and Nunneries, starting from Namche Bazaar and ending at Tengboche Monastery.
+Heritage in its own right, Tengboche Monastery falls within the Sagarmatha National Park—a UNESCO World Heritage Site.
+Immersed in a Himalayan panorama, this highland offers magnificent views of nearby summits of Everest, Nuptse, Lhotse, Ama Dablam, and Thamserku.
+Not to mention, this region is home to a wide range of Himalayan flora and fauna.
+Tengboche also marks the endpoint of the “Sacred Sites Trail Project”, a circular trek inside the park, passing clockwise through ten monasteries, caves, Hermitages, and Nunneries, starting from Namche Bazaar and ending at Tengboche Monastery.

 Exploring the way of the Sherpa